Casting Time: 1 bonus action

 Can only crawl (at half movement speed) or stand up (expending half of total moment speed)

 Attack rolls against it have advantage if the attacker is within 5 feet; disadvantage if <5 feet.

 Finally, Thunderous Smite is audible from up to 300 feet away, meaning it’s not usually the best option for stealth missions.

-How Do I Use Thunderous Smite in 5e?
+How to Use Thunderous Smite in 5e

 Here are a few ways to use Thunderous Smite to get more bang for your buck:

-Pair with area of effect damage spells.
+Pair with persistent area of effect damage spells.
 Thunderous Smite is best used in conjunction with spells like Spike Growth, Spirit Guardians, Cloud of Daggers, Moonbeam, etc. While 10 feet isn’t a massive push, you’ll probably be up close as a Paladin anyway.
 That means you should never be too far to your party’s area of effect spells.

 Take advantage of hazardous terrain.
 Beyond spells, the environment itself can provide you with opportunities to make use of a 10-foot push.
 Cliffs, pits, traps, fires, etc. — there are plenty of things that creatures would much rather not be pushed into — but hey, that’s their problem.